-Once the manufacturer has been certified by a notified body, they may apply CE marking to the packaging and on the device, followed by four numbers that refer to the notified body.
-On the website of the European Commission you can see the institutions consistent with these four numbers.
+Once the manufacturer has been certified by a notified body, they may apply CE marking to the packaging, on the device and in the instructions for use, followed by four numbers that refer to the notified body.
+On the website of the European Commission you can find which notified body corresponds to these four numbers.

-For medical devices of class I and some IVDs, the manufacturer is the only body responsible for the quality, safety and efficacy of the product.
-The product is marketed using a notification to the FAMHP and by a self-certification that is recognizable by the CE-marking without four digit code.
+For some medical devices and IVDs that belong to the lowest risk classes, no prior notified body approval is needed for CE marking.
+This applies to class I medical devices of and class A IVDs.
+The manufacturer is the only body responsible for the quality, safety and efficacy of the product.
+The device is placed on the market by a self-certification by the manufacturer.
+These devices are thus recognizable by the CE-marking without the four digit code of a notified body.

-Reusable surgical instruments must be assessed by a notified body with regard to aspects related to the reuse of the device, in particular cleaning, disinfection, sterilization, maintenance and functional testing and the related instructions for use.
+- the aspects relating to the reuse of the device, in particular cleaning, disinfection, sterilisation, maintenance and functional testing and the related instructions for use for reusable surigcal instruments.

-This means that the CE-marking on these types of medical devices are also followed by the four digit code.
+This means that the CE marking on these types of medical devices and IVDs is also followed by the four digit code of a notified body.

 3. Medical devices and IVDs without CE marking